psycedelicAI/high-security-facility-concept/FAQ.md

 ### Why separate identity from privilege?

 Identity answers who the actor is.
 Privilege answers what the actor may do.
-Privilege is treated as a higher-risk layer because it can expand access, override controls, and affect broader system behavior.
+Privilege is a higher-risk layer because it can expand access, override controls, and affect broader system behavior.

 ### What does “privilege is a higher-risk layer” mean?

-It means that authority should not be granted implicitly just because someone is identified.
+It means authority should not be granted implicitly just because someone is identified.
 Privilege must be explicitly governed, limited, reviewable, and revocable.

 ### Can a subject be known but still restricted?